yortus/require-self/README.md

 # Solution

+A straight-forward solution is to add a file called `foobar.js` inside `foobar`'s `node_modules` folder, which simply contains `module.exports = require('..');`.

+You could automate this step using `echo ... ` in an npm script, but that is not a cross-platform solution.
+A better way is to call a node module that does the job from your npm script.

+This is precisely what `require-self` provides.

+# Usage

 1. Add `require-self` as a devDependency to your module.
 2. Call the `require-self` bin command in your module's `prepublish` npm script.